 (4) If other parties have paid benefits due under the Plan, the Contractor may reimburse those other parties and be fully discharged from that portion of its liability.
 If any enrollee makes a material misrepresentation on a claim or application for this Plan’s benefits, the Contractor, on behalf of the State, may cancel his/her Plan coverage, effective on or anytime after the date of this claim.

-(5) If the Contractor makes any payment on behalf of the employer, that according to the terms of this Plan should not have been made, including payment made in error, the Contractor may recover that incorrect payment whether or not it was made due to Contractor’s own error, from the person to whom it was made or from any other appropriate party.
+(5) If the Contractor makes any payment on behalf of the State , that according to the terms of this Plan should not have been made, including payment made in error, the Contractor may recover that incorrect payment whether or not it was made due to Contractor’s own error, from the person to whom it was made or from any other appropriate party.
 If any such incorrect payment is made directly to an enrollee, the Contractor may deduct it when making future payment directly to that enrollee.

 (6) Paid Claims shall mean the amount charged to the State for covered services during the term of this Agreement.
 Paid Claims may also include any applicable interest passed through pursuant to the Medicare primary/secondary payment rules and any surcharges passed through pursuant to an assessment by a state or government agency (e.g., New York State facility use assessment).
 In addition, Paid Claims shall be determined as follows: